ToniEstarlich/Smile_Clinic/README.md

 - Hero video causes layout issues on some mobile devices.
 - Links in the Navbar are misaligned on Microsoft Edge and Internet Explorer.

+### Issues Encountered During Setup

+- During the process of pushing the latest changes to the repository, issues arose after relocating the project to a new directory.
+This led to conflicts between the local and remote branches.
+- To resolve this, I had to pull updates from the remote repository, merge the changes, and then successfully push the latest updates.

 ## Deployment

 ### GitHub Pages Deployment